I

 the Latin implico or implicatus, meaning "involved,

-entangled" perhaps referring to its leafy structure (ref.
-Malacothrix
+entangled" perhaps referring to its leafy structure.
+The California flora has the species Malacothrix saxatilis var. implicata.

-- in-: a prefix that usually but not always conveys the sense of "without,
+in-: a prefix that usually but not always conveys the sense of "not, not with, without,

 lacking" (e.g. incompta, "without adornment;" inerme,